J.D. Davis Player Props: Giants vs. Mariners

-The San Francisco Giants, including J.D.
-Davis (.324 slugging percentage in past 10 games, including zero home run), take on starter Bryan Woo and the Seattle Mariners at Oracle Park, Monday at 9:45 PM ET.
+J.D.
+Davis -- with a slugging percentage of .368 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Seattle Mariners, with Logan Gilbert on the hill, on July 4 at 4:35 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Mets.
+He had a one-hit performance in his most recent game (1-for-4) against the Mariners.

 J.D.
 Davis Game Info & Props vs. the Mariners